-As a result of the sale of substantially all of the assets of HLSS to NRZ in April of 2015, NRZ owns the rights to approximately 78% of Ocwen's non-government-sponsored enterprise ("non-GSE") servicing rights as of December 31, 2015.
-Under an agreement between NRZ and Ocwen, NRZ has the right (not necessarily the ability) to transfer servicing away from Ocwen if Ocwen fails to achieve and maintain certain minimum servicer ratings on or after April 6, 2017.
+As a result of the sale of substantially all of the assets of HLSS to NRZ in April of 2015, NRZ owns the rights to approximately 78% of Ocwen's non-government-sponsored enterprise ("non-GSE") servicing rights as of March 31, 2016.
+Under an agreement between NRZ and Ocwen, NRZ has the right (not necessarily the obligation or ability) to transfer servicing away from Ocwen if Ocwen fails to achieve and maintain certain minimum servicer ratings on or after April 6, 2017.